-Bloated?
+Feeling gassy?
 You may want to pay attention to the texture of the food you're consuming.
-"The texture of your food can often dictate how bloated you will feel after," Modell says.
+"The texture of your food can often dictate how you'll feel after," Modell says.
 "This is important for people with gastroparesis."
-If bloating or gastroparesis is something you deal with, eating soft foods such as cooked veggies, smoothies, soups, pureed foods (hello, hummus!), or fat-free refried beans may provide some relief.
+If gastroparesis is something you deal with, eating soft foods such as cooked veggies, smoothies, soups, pureed foods (hello, hummus!), or fat-free refried beans may provide some relief.

 11. Applesauce and fruit purees

 Fruit is rich in nutrients and antioxidants, but the fiber in fruit may lead to digestive trouble for those with an already-upset stomach.
 The solution is simple: cook and puree it to break down the fiber and make it easier to digest.
 Applesauce is very easy on the stomach, plus it contains pectic, which early research suggests may help treat some types of diarrhea.

 Whether you're serving them hard-boiled, poached, or scrambled, eggs are rich in nutrients—protein, choline, calcium, phosphorus, and more—and are easy to digest.
 Serve eggs with toast for an added dose of carbohydrates that may help those recovering from a stomach bug or nausea.
 If frying your eggs, use olive oil instead of butter, as it may be easier on the stomach.